 The Short of It

-In a two lines, we are going to request a sitemap index file, and write every sitemap URL in a text file.
+In two lines, we are going to request a sitemap index file and write every sitemap URL in a text file.

-With Python, this would take several libraries, more time reading docs, and more code to accomplish the same thing.
-With Bash, we only need 6 commands: curl, grep, gunzip, sed, sort, and uniq.
+With Python, accomplishing the same thing would require several libraries, more time reading docs, and more code.
+With Bash, we only need six commands: curl, grep, gunzip, sed, sort, and uniq.

 Bash programs are assembled like Legos (or plumbing, if that suits you better).
-So in order to understand how this all works, let’s take these programs apart and put them back together.
+So, to understand how this all works, let’s take these programs apart and put them back together.

 The Long of It